Sunday, September 22, 2024

 I’d say that most of the time we are more successful and productive when we make plans and follow through with them.
 So you’d better believe that I make plans for Jacob’s life…therapy, goals, future…as much as possible.

 The thing about that is that our plans are almost always thwarted.
 Every time I think to myself, “Hey, we are on the right track.
 Things are going well and moving forward”, something happens.
-Something dreadful.
-Something that really breaks my heart and crushes me.
+Something that is not usually what we planned or what we wanted.

 That happened yesterday.
 Things are moving forward with Jacob.
 He is nearing the end of what they think they can teach him at his clinic.
 They told me we have maybe a year before he needs to transition to the private school program that they have.
 They shadow kids in typical classes and then have a breakout class for the more challenging subjects.
 It is a pretty unique program.
 We enrolled Jacob into a homeschool coop to start learning how to work with neurotypical peers and listen to teachers to prepare him for this HUGE transition…this awesome plan for his life and growth.
 Things were going great.